MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Core/About/about_CommonParameters.md

 ## LONG DESCRIPTION

 The common parameters are a set of cmdlet parameters that you can use with any cmdlet.
-They are implemented by Windows PowerShell, not by the cmdlet developer, and they are automatically available to any cmdlet.
+They're implemented by PowerShell, not by the cmdlet developer, and they're automatically available to any cmdlet.

 You can use the common parameters with any cmdlet, but they might not have an effect on all cmdlets.
-For example, if a cmdlet does not generate any verbose output, using the Verbose common parameter has no effect.
+For example, if a cmdlet doesn't generate any verbose output, using the **Verbose** common parameter has no effect.

-The common parameters are also available on advanced functions that use the CmdletBinding attribute or the Parameter attribute, and on all workflows.
+The common parameters are also available on advanced functions that use the **CmdletBinding** attribute or the **Parameter** attribute.

-Several common parameters override system defaults or preferences that you set by using the Windows PowerShell preference variables.
-Unlike the preference variables, the common parameters affect only the commands in which they are used.
+Several common parameters override system defaults or preferences that you set by using the PowerShell preference variables.
+Unlike the preference variables, the common parameters affect only the commands in which they're used.

-In addition to the common parameters, many cmdlets offer the **WhatIf** and **Confirm** risk mitigation parameters.
-Cmdlets that involve risk to the system or to user data usually offer these parameters.
+For more information, see [about_Preference_Variables](./about_Preference_Variables.md).

 The following list displays the common parameters.
 Their aliases are listed in parentheses.